billgraziano/xelogstash/README.md

 * `default_index` is the index where events will be written unless overridden by the event index map.
 * `event_index_map` allows mapping different events to different indexs.
 In the example above, all the events except `login` will go to the `dev-sql` index.
 The `login` events will go to the `dev-login` index.
 I often split login event into their own index.

+## <a name="linux"></a>Linux and macOS Support

+Experimental support is included for Linux and macOS (darwin).
+Please be aware of the following issues:

+* This was only tested using WSL2 to connect to a local SQL Server
+* Trusted connections only work using the ODBC driver.
+Set the following for the "default" section or for each source:
+  * `driver="odbc"`
+  * `odbc_driver="ODBC Driver 17 for SQL Server"` or the ODBC driver you are using.
+This is the only one I've tested with.
+* Reloading configuration on file change doesn't seem to work
+* macOS is untested (but it compiled!)

 ## <a name="notes"></a>Other Notes

 1. I find that setting the `rows = 20000` in the `[defaults]` section works well.
 It's enough rows that it catches up quickly if I pause the job.